 Vision-There is no common direction or passion among the team.
 Vision, in my mind, comes from the intersection of four things—passions, dissatisfactions, a strong knowledge of your situation, and calling.
-As I have mentioned before, I am not a fan of well honed team vision statement.
+As I have mentioned before, I am not a fan of a well honed team vision statement.
 Most organizations already have a succinct mission statement.
 Vision has to come from the heart.
 Have different members of the team share their personal vision for the organization on a regular basis.
 Let each person’s vision contribution seep into the team mentality and become the corporate heart of the team.

 Current Reality-The situational analysis lacks a brutal assessment of the facts.
 The knowledge a team possesses is often way too vague to make good, strategic decisions.
 Instead a team will rely on a “sense” of what is true about the organization or the intended customer/audience.
 Teams need quality statistical data and good soft people data to make sound decisions.
 This is leading through information.
 Do the hard work of gathering key facts before deciding on what is broken.